 According to a 2018 survey by RetailMeNot, a staggering 60% of consumers plan to start shopping for holiday gifts before Black Friday. 🤯

 It’s important to create content for those early shoppers before it’s too late and they’ve already gotten their holiday shopping done.

-In 2017, Best Buy simply started their Black Friday sale early.
+Best Buy, and other retailers, simply start their Black Friday sales early.